 The metal stand is a bit bigger than the stand on the Hisense H9F, but it has the same shape.
 The stand is solid and the TV doesn't wobble much.

 Footprint of the 65 inch stand: 35.2" x 13.4".

 This TV isn't very thick and shouldn't stick out much when wall-mounted.

 The Hisense H9G has an outstanding contrast ratio, which is expected from a VA panel.
-The local dimming feature really improves the contrast and the TV displays extremely deep blacks, similar to the Vizio P Series Quantum X 2019.
+The local dimming feature really improves the contrast and the TV displays extremely deep blacks.
+Note that contrast may vary between units.

 The Hisense H9G has amazing peak brightness and it easily gets bright enough to combat glare.
 This is a slight improvement over the Hisense H9F.
 Sadly, its brightness isn't very consistent across varied content, so if you're watching content with large, bright areas, like a hockey or basketball game, it's dimmer than with most other content.

 We measured the brightness after calibration in the 'Theater Night' Picture Mode with the Backlight set to 'Max' and Local Dimming to 'High'.